-We project that the US becomes energy self-sufficient in 2023 and maintains its position as the world’s largest liquids and natural gas producer
+We project that the US becomes energy self-sufficient in the early 2020s and maintains its position as the world’s largest producer of liquid fuels and natural gas

 Growth in US energy consumption